Representing Clients in Dade County, Broward County & Palm Beach County

 In aggravated battery, however, the injury requirement will be important.
 The intentional touching or striking must have resulted in great bodily harm, permanent disfigurement, or permanent disability for a charge of aggravated battery.
 An aggravated battery charge also results if you used a deadly weapon to commit the battery.

-Defenses to Battery Charges
+Defenses to Battery Charges in Florida

 - Defense of other people